 Hudson High School is known throughout the area for its excellent Jazz program.
 The Hudson High School Jazz Ensembles consist of traditional big bands with opportunity for small group (combo) experience.
 Each ensemble experiences a varied repertoire of jazz styles from 1900 - today including swing, funk, be-bop, latin and rock.
-All jazz ensembles require an audition at the beginning of each school year.
+All jazz ensembles require an audition prior to the start of each school year.
 All musicians enrolled in band, choir and orchestra playing saxophone, trombone, trumpet, piano, bass, drum set, guitar and vocals are eligible for membership (with the exception of guitar and piano).

 Hudson Jazz ensembles are extra-curricular and rehearse after school two or three times each week, from 3:15 p.m. until 4:30 p.m.

 The Jazz directors may modify the weekly rehearsal schedule as needed throughout the year.
 Students are expected to check their school email regularly to stay updated about rehearsal changes and other important Jazz info.

 Questions?
 Contact Mr. Iriarte (iriarter at hudson.k12.oh.us)